Biography

 Research and scholarship

-Jane commenced her PhD whilst working as an Advanced Nurse Practitioner.
-Her thesis is titled "Real voices: a participatory action research study to explore the support provided to children visiting patients in hospital".
+Jane began her doctoral studies while practising as an Advanced Nurse Practitioner.
+Her PhD thesis, titled “Real voices: a participatory action research study to explore the support provided to children visiting patients in hospital,” reflects her commitment to collaborative inquiry and the co-production of knowledge with service users and practitioners.

 Teaching